 True protein deficiency is rare in the United States given food availability.
 In fact, all experts consulted for this story agreed that Americans are typically meeting (and even exceeding) their daily recommended intake of protein.
 “An exception would be a protein deficiency caused by malabsorption syndrome,” says Dr. Cole.
 “Malabsorption syndrome is where a person is consuming enough protein, but not digesting and absorbing it well.
 This is often caused by a deficiency of digestive enzymes like pepsin and a deficiency of hydrochloric acid (HCL) in the stomach, as both are necessary for the digestion of protein.
 Age and/or poor diets that are high in processed foods are common causes.
-In addition, the rampant use of antacids in modern society will also lower HCL levels, compromising protein digestion.”
+In addition, the rampant use of antacids in modern society will also lower HCL levels, compromising protein digestion," he says.

 If you are concerned you may be deficient, Susan Greeley, RD, a registered dietitian nutritionist and chef-instructor at the Institute of Culinary Education, highlights 11 protein deficiency symptoms that may be your body's way of telling you that you could use more protein in your diet.